gabrielsyphan/Market-Rest-Api/README.md

 ## 1. Project structure ##

-* The project is structured in the MVC model located in src / main / java / com / products / apirest /
+* The project is structured in the MVC model located in src / main / java / com / syphan / market /

 * Config is the folder with the Spring security and Swagger configuration classes.